 Iceland - Day 26 : The return journey

-In a corner were 3 others hikers laying right next to a sign saying that wasn't allowed.
-It was either there or the bathroom stalls so I lay down as well.
+In a corner were 3 others hikers laying right next to a sign saying that that wasn't allowed.
+It was either there or the bathroom stalls, so I lay down as well.
 At 1:30 I woke up, there were at least 15 people by now but fortunately the security didn't complain.
 After another 3 hours of sleep we were woken up because people started going to work.
 Everybody dragged himself to a bar 10 meters further and continued sleeping with their heads on the tables.

-I bought some Brennevin as a present for my dad, which is hard liquor they sell everywhere here.
+I bought some Brennevin as a present for my dad, which is hard liquor they sold everywhere here.
 Suddenly something got announced through the intercom: If Abraham Teunissen could go to the security.
-I guess bringing my stove again wasn't a great idea after all.
+I guessed bringing my stove again wasn't a great idea after all.
 I was taken to a seperate room and two people from security showed me my backpack and an x-ray picture of it.
 That looked pretty cool but I figured this wouldn't be the best moment to bring that up.
 They asked what the metal thing in the picture was.
 I told them it was my stove but that I had washed it and filled it with water.
 They asked if they could see it.
 I stank, my clothes and bag even more, and the outside of the stove was covered in grass and glue remains.
 I unpacked it and showed the custom officers the dirty rusty object.

-It felt strange to leave Iceland after everything I had been through, but the trip had lasted long enough, it was time to go home.
+It felt strange to leave Iceland after everything I had been through, but the trip had lasted long enough.
+It was time to go home.
 Unfortunately it was clouded so I didn't have as nice a view over Iceland as on the way out.
 After 3 long hours I arrived in Stockholm for my layover.

 View from the plane

 Iceland between the clouds